l9kk/Privacy_policy/README.md

 - By email: askhat.ss23@gmail.com

-We are committed to protecting your privacy and complying with all applicable privacy laws and Apple's guidelines.
+We are committed to protecting your privacy and complying with all applicable privacy laws and Apple's App Store Review Guidelines.
+This privacy policy has been specifically crafted to meet Apple's requirements for face data collection, storage, and third-party sharing transparency as outlined in Guideline 5.1.1.